I have walked in your shoes . . . .

 This entails the following:

-- As a caregiver coach I provide personal, one-on-one coaching to the caregiver as they progress on their care journey.
+- For Dementia Caregiver Support, I provide personal, one-on-one coaching to the caregiver as they progress on their care journey.

-- As a family facilitator, I guide family members through the difficult conversations associated with the care of their loved ones facing dementia.
+- With Dementia Family Support, I guide family members through the difficult conversations associated with the care of their loved ones facing dementia.

 Education & Professional Credentials